Taapeli/isotammi-addons/source/SuperTool/README.md

         Specifies the output CSV file.
 Optional.
 If not used then the output will go to the screen.

     category
-        Specifies the category (People, Families, Event etc).
+        Specifies the category (People, Families, Events etc).
 Overrides the category in the script file.
 Optional.

     args
         Free form argument that the script can access (as variable 'args').
 Optional.
 Like all options cannot contain spaces or commas.